-Facts: Jane filed her federal income tax return on April 17, 2023.
+Facts: Jane filed her federal income tax return on April 18, 2023.
 Jane owes capital gains excise tax and is required to file a capital gains excise tax return.
-She filed the return on April 17, 2023, but did not provide the department with a copy of her federal income tax return until April 30, 2023.
+She filed the return on April 18, 2023, but did not provide the department with a copy of her federal income tax return until April 30, 2023.

-Result: Jane was required to file a complete return by April 17, 2023.
-Jane did not file a complete return on April 17, 2023, because she failed to include a copy of her federal individual income tax return along with the capital gains excise tax return.
+Result: Jane was required to file a complete return by April 18, 2023.
+Jane did not file a complete return on April 18, 2023, because she failed to include a copy of her federal individual income tax return along with the capital gains excise tax return.
 Jane's return is late.
 See subsection (5) of this rule for additional information on the late filing penalty.

-(e) Electronic filing.
+- (e) Electronic filing.
 All taxpayers must electronically file their capital gains excise tax returns and all required documentation identified in subsection (2)(c) of this rule.
 Electronic filings must be submitted to the department via the "My DOR" portal at www.secure.dor.wa.gov.
 The department may waive the electronic filing requirement for good cause as provided in RCW 82.32.080.
-See RCW 82.32.080 and WAC 458-20-22802 for additional information regarding electronic filing and the good cause waiver.

-(f) Amended returns.

-(i) Amended return required.
+See RCW 82.32.080 and WAC 458-20-22802 for additional information regarding electronic filing and the good cause waiver. - (f) Amended returns. - (i) Amended return required.
 If you or the IRS make any changes to your federal income tax return for any reason, and the changes affect the reported capital gains or the capital gains excise tax liability, you must file an amended capital gains excise tax return reflecting all changes made to the federal income tax return.
-You must also file an amended capital gains excise tax return if the original capital gains excise tax return needs to be corrected for errors identified after the due date for the original capital gains excise tax return.
+You must also file an amended capital gains excise tax return if the original capital gains excise tax return needs to be corrected for errors identified after the due date for the original capital gains excise tax return, including, for example, situations where the statute of limitations for assessment of federal tax for a particular tax year is closed but the Washington nonclaim period remains open.